bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 jamming mitigation][news322 jam] originally proposed by Clara Shikhelman and Sergei Tikhomirov.
-Attempts to jam a channel for an hour mostly failed, as attackers either spent more than using known attacks or unintentionally increased the target’s income.
+Attempts to jam a channel for an hour mostly failed, as attackers either spent more than using known attacks or unintentionally increased the target's income.
 However, a _sink attack_ was effective in undermining a node's reputation by sabotaging payments through shorter routes.
 To counter this, bidirectional reputation was added to [HTLC endorsement][topic htlc endorsement], bringing the proposal closer to an idea originally proposed in 2018 by Jim Posen.
-Nodes now assess both the sender’s and receiver’s reliability when deciding to forward payments.
+Nodes now assess both the sender's and receiver's reliability when deciding to forward payments.
 Reliable nodes receive endorsed HTLCs, while less reliable senders or receivers face rejection or non-endorsed forwarding.
 This testing followed a [specification of HTLC